 Two cross-checks for this example:

-- Letting relief was abolished from 6 April 2020 except where the owner is in shared occupation with the tenant.
+- Letting relief was abolished from 6 April 2020 except where you are in shared occupation with the tenant.
 Hartley and Singh do not get the former s.223B letting relief; the 5-year letting period is not covered by any further relief beyond the final-9-month deeming.

 Form 17 and PRR: independent mechanics

 - Beneficial share governs the CGT share.
-Where the deed of trust gives the spouses 75/25 beneficial shares (and Form 17 has declared that split for income tax), the CGT computation on disposal uses the same 75/25 split: the higher-share spouse has 75% of the gain, the lower-share spouse 25%.
+If your deed of trust gives you 75/25 beneficial shares (and Form 17 has declared that split for income tax), the CGT computation on disposal uses the same 75/25 split: the higher-share spouse has 75% of the gain, the lower-share spouse 25%.

 - Qualifying occupation is per owner.
-Each spouse's PRR is computed by reference to their own qualifying occupation.
-The 75/25 beneficial share changes the size of each spouse's gain; it does not change either spouse's qualifying period.
+Each spouse's PRR is worked out by reference to their own qualifying occupation.
+A 75/25 beneficial share changes the size of each spouse's gain; it does not change either spouse's qualifying period.

 - The relief is computed independently for each spouse.
-Where both spouses qualify throughout, both get full PRR on their respective shares.
-Where one spouse's qualifying period is shorter (overseas work, for example), only that spouse's PRR is reduced.
+Where you both qualify throughout, you both get full PRR on your respective shares.
+Where one spouse's qualifying period is shorter (overseas work, say), only that spouse's PRR is reduced.

 Inter-spouse base-cost shifts under s.58

-Where one spouse has more of the gain than the other (because the property was originally owned solely by that spouse, or because beneficial shares are unequal), the couple can rebalance before disposal using the TCGA 1992 s.58 no-gain-no-loss rule.
-A transfer of 50% beneficial interest from the higher-gain spouse to the other spouse before the disposal:
+If one of you has more of the gain than the other (because the property was originally owned solely by that spouse, or because your beneficial shares are unequal), you can rebalance before disposal using the TCGA 1992 s.58 no-gain-no-loss rule.
+Transferring 50% beneficial interest from the higher-gain spouse to the other before you sell:

-- Triggers no CGT on the transfer itself (s.58 no-gain-no-loss; receiving spouse inherits original base cost).
+- Triggers no CGT on the transfer itself (s.58 no-gain-no-loss; the receiving spouse inherits the original base cost).

-- Splits the eventual gain on disposal between the two spouses, so each uses their own annual exempt amount (currently £3,000) and their own basic-rate band capacity.
+- Splits the eventual gain on disposal between you, so each of you uses your own annual exempt amount (currently £3,000) and your own basic-rate band capacity.

-- Maximises the PRR claim across both spouses, provided both have qualifying occupation; the receiving spouse must have lived in the property as their only or main residence to qualify.
+- Maximises the PRR claim across both of you, provided you both have qualifying occupation; the receiving spouse must have lived in the property as their only or main residence to qualify.

-The timing matters.
-The s.58 transfer must be by deed of trust (the document mechanic is covered on our declaration of trust page), and the receiving spouse must have qualifying occupation.
-Where the receiving spouse has never lived in the property (because it is a former rental that was inherited by the other spouse, for example), no PRR is available on the receiving spouse's share regardless of the s.58 rebalancing.
+Timing matters.
+The s.58 transfer must be by deed of trust (the same document mechanic set out on the declaration of trust page), and the receiving spouse must have qualifying occupation.
+If that spouse has never lived in the property (because it is a former rental the other spouse inherited, say), no PRR is available on their share however you rebalance under s.58.

 Unmarried co-owners with separate main residences

-Two cohabitees who each own and occupy their own primary home benefit from the absence of the s.222(6) one-residence constraint.
-Each claims PRR on their own main residence on disposal, regardless of the cohabiting relationship.
+If you and your partner each own and occupy your own primary home and you are not married or in a civil partnership, the s.222(6) one-residence constraint does not touch you.
+Each of you claims PRR on your own main residence on disposal, regardless of the cohabiting relationship.

-The PRR computation is the same per-owner exercise as for spouses, but without the s.222(6) cross-residence limitation.
-Where the two cohabitees later marry or form a civil partnership, the s.222(6) rule applies from that date; if both properties remain in joint use the couple must nominate one as the main residence within 2 years of the marriage / partnership.
+The PRR computation is the same per-owner exercise as for spouses, just without the s.222(6) cross-residence limitation.
+If you later marry or form a civil partnership, s.222(6) applies from that date; if both properties stay in joint use you must nominate one as the main residence within 2 years of the marriage or partnership.

 Worked example.
 Donaldson owns a flat in Manchester that has been their main residence since 2015.
 Asare owns a house in Birmingham that has been their main residence since 2018.
-They cohabit informally, alternating between the two properties but each maintaining their own primary home for council tax, registered address, and life-admin purposes.
+They cohabit informally, alternating between the two properties but each keeping their own primary home for council tax, registered address and day-to-day life.
 Each disposes of their respective property in 2027:

 - Donaldson sells the Manchester flat: full PRR; no CGT.